Ready to find the perfect college degree?

 Dentistry can be a rewarding profession, both in terms of earning potential and job satisfaction.
-You may already know that you want to be a dentist, but no matter how sure you are about your ultimate career goals, you may not know how to get there.
+You may already know that you want to be a dentist, but you may not know how to get there.

 Undergraduate Options for Aspiring Dentists

-Just as aspiring doctors wonder about the best bachelor’s degrees for getting into medical school, aspiring dentists may wonder how they can best use their undergraduate college education to prepare for a dental school program.
+Aspiring dentists may wonder how they can best use their undergraduate college education to prepare for a dental school program.
 Though competitive, most dental schools don’t require that students have a specific undergraduate degree as a prerequisite.
-The best way students can prepare themselves for dental school is by majoring in some field of science and taking courses such as biology, chemistry, anatomy, physiology, physics, and mathematics.
-Such an option provides students with the educational backgrounds they will need to succeed in dental school, and it makes it obvious to dental school recruiters that the student has this academic background.
+The best way students can prepare themselves for dental school is by majoring in some field of science and taking courses such as:

-In addition to choosing the right course of study, it’s important that aspiring dentists get good grades during their undergraduate careers.
-Like students who intend to pursue medical school, it may be helpful for students who want to get into dental school to spend time volunteering or shadowing an established professional.
-Students must also take a standardized test called the Dental Acceptance Test (DAT) during their undergraduate educations, usually as juniors, to be able to apply to medical school programs.
+In addition to choosing the right course of study, it’s important to get good grades during your undergraduate careers.
+It may be helpful for you to spend time volunteering or shadowing an established professional.
+You must also take a standardized test called the Dental Acceptance Test (DAT) during your undergraduate education, usually as a junior, to be able to apply to medical school programs.

-After completing dental school, graduates must obtain licensure in the state in which they intend to practice.
-They may also choose to specialize, which can require additional years of training and additional tests.
-Aspiring dentists should expect to continue learning throughout their career, learning about new technologies in the field of dental care and fulfilling continuing education requirements.
+After completing dental school, you must obtain licensure in the state in which they intend to practice.
+You may also choose to specialize, which can require additional years of training and additional tests.
+Aspiring dentists should expect to continue learning throughout their career.
+They will learn about new technologies in the field of dental care and fulfill continuing education requirements.

 Earnings Potential for Dentists

 It’s no secret that dentists have a great earnings potential.
-According to the Bureau of Labor Statistics (BLS), the most recently published median annual wage for dentists was $164,010.
-And while the lowest 10 percent earned less than $80,000 per year, the highest 10 percent earned over $208,000.
+According to the BLS, the most recently published median annual wage for dentists was $164,010.
+The lowest 10 percent earned less than $80,000 per year.
+The highest 10 percent earned over $208,000.

 Wages for dentists vary by dental specialty and industry.
 BLS reports that the top-paying specialties for dentists are as follows: